- Bucket List

 - About me

-You have always wanted to get to the top floor of the Eiffel Tower and contemplate the unique view of Paris.
-Or maybe you want to try how the original pizza tastes in Italy?
+You have always wanted to get to the top of the Eiffel Tower and contemplate the unique view of Paris.
+Or maybe you want to try how pizza tastes in Italy?
 Have you ever dreamt of diving with sharks?
-Or perhaps you prefer something less risky like taking a bath with a Thai elephant?
+Or perhaps something less risky like taking a bath with a Thai elephant?

-Nowadays, self- arranged journies are getting more and more popular, and it is easier than ever to organize one yourself.
-You don’t need travel agencies telling you where and when to go, what to do and where to sleep, costing you double in the end.
+Nowadays, self- arranged journies are getting more and more popular, and it is easier than ever to do it.
+You don’t need travel agencies telling you where and when to go, costing you double in the end.

 See the way I do it and go bath that elephant yourself!